Public Research for Public Good

 Here at UMBC, our research and creative achievement initiatives are guided by our motto and guided by our strong commitment to interdisciplinarity.
 It reflects the focus of our faculty and students across basic, translational, and applied research areas: we thrive on the opportunity and experience for our work to have a direct impact on the communities we partner with, by facilitating a deeper intercultural understanding through our arts and humanities scholarship, and by furthering our knowledge across a spectrum of science and engineering fields.

-The Office of the Vice President for Research and Creative Achievement (ORCA) serves as an advocate for UMBC’s research and creative achievement community, ensures access to key research infrastructure, and supports our faculty, staff, and students in their pursuit of research, scholarship, and creative achievement across all levels.
+The Division of Research and Creative Achievement (ORCA) serves as an advocate for UMBC’s research and creative achievement community, ensures access to key research infrastructure, and supports our faculty, staff, and students in their pursuit of research, scholarship, and creative achievement across all levels.

-We are proud of our top rankings in federal support – #13 in NASA funding, #36 in Geosciences, Atmospheric Sciences & Ocean Sciences, #46 in Social Sciences, #55 in Computer & Information Sciences, and #57 in Physical Sciences.
+We are proud of our top rankings in federal support – #16 in NASA funding, #33 in Geosciences, Atmospheric Sciences & Ocean Sciences, #44 in Social Sciences, and #55 in Computer & Information Sciences, and #58 in Physical Sciences – according to the NSF HERD rankings for FY 2022.

 Our faculty are recognized nationally and internationally, most notably with the election of Dr. Michael Summers in Chemistry and Biochemistry to the National Academy of Sciences in 2016, and over 50 of our faculty members recognized as fellows in their professional societies, one of the highest honors bestowed by peers within the scientific community.

-We are especially proud of the success of so many of our junior faculty; including the 2022 NSF CAREER Award recipient Dr. Cynthia Matuszek in Computer Science & Electrical Engineering; Dr. Lauren Clay in Emergency Health Services and Dr. James Foulds in Information Systems in 2021; and three recipients in 2020: Dr. Naghmeh Karimi and Dr. Ramana Vinjamuri in Computer Science & Electrical Engineering and Dr. Jianwu Wang in Information Systems, bringing our recent total to eight CAREER Awards to UMBC faculty over the past five years, and UMBC’s 42nd CAREER award since NSF first introduced the CAREER program in 1995.
+We are especially proud of the success of so many of our early career faculty members, including six NSF CAREER Award recipients in 2023: Mercedes Burns in Biological Sciences, Tyler Josephson in Chemical, Biochemical & Environmental Engineering, Deepak Koirala in Chemistry & Biochemistry, Chenchen Liu in Computer Science & Electrical Engineering, Deepa Madan in Mechanical Engineering, and Sanjay Purushotham in Information Systems.
+These six are joined by Lujie Karen Chen in Information Systems in 2024; Dr. Cynthia Matuszek in Computer Science & Electrical Engineering and Dr. Omer Çapraz in Chemical, Biochemical & Environmental Engineering in 2022; Dr. Lauren Clay in Emergency Health Services and Dr. James Foulds in Information Systems in 2021; and three recipients in 2020: Dr. Naghmeh Karimi and Dr. Ramana Vinjamuri in Computer Science & Electrical Engineering and Dr. Jianwu Wang in Information Systems, bringing our recent total to 14 CAREER Awards to UMBC faculty since 2020, and a total of 50 awards to UMBC faculty since NSF first introduced the CAREER program in 1995.

 These are just a few of the major recognitions of our faculty over the past few years.